lyteword/lyteword/README.md

 # LyteWord

 LyteWord is a website dedicated to presenting a curated collection of writings from past theologians and scholars, offering insights into the Bible and Christian theology.
-The site is designed for clarity and readability, making it easy for visitors to explore theological works in both light and dark modes.
+The site is designed for clarity and readability, making it easy for visitors to explore theological works.

 ## Features